-- i. the contract involves the use of an identified asset - ii. the Group has substantially all of the economic benefits from use of the asset through the period of the lease - iii. the Group has the right to direct the use of the asset.
+- ι. the contract involves the use of an identified asset - the Group has substantially all of the economic benefits from use of the asset through the period of the lease and - 111. the Group has the right to direct the use of the asset.